Belting Glossary - Conveyor Belt Terms and Meanings

 Arc of contact

-(1) The portion of a curved surface which is engaged.
 (2) In belts, it refers to the portion of a pulley which is engaged by the belt and is usually expressed in degrees.

 Armored belt